crimsonhaven-to/.github/profile/README.md

 When HiAnime was taken down, a void remained.
 This is our answer:
 A clean, fast, self-built platform where the blood (code) and soul (anime) flow freely.

+To make it frank: [crimsonhaven.to](https://crimsonhaven.to) is a free, no-ads anime streaming page built to my idea of "perfection".
+Since I enjoy watching anime, I hope to share this webpage which I've built with others who feel the same way :)

 ---

 ## Meet Lumi (Luminas) — Our Vampire Queen Mascot